-Mount Etna is many things, amongst them one of the most active volcanoes in the world.
+Mount Etna in Sicily is many things, amongst them one of the most active volcanoes in the world.

 A Guide to Hiking Mount Etna

 When is the Best time to Climb Mount Etna?

 You can visit Mount Etna and hike year-round.

 Mount Etna is located outside the city of Catania on the island of Sicily in Italy.

 Between October and April, you are likely to be hiking in low cloud with extensive snow on the ground.

 April to September is the best time for hiking Mount Etna; if you have the flexibility, visit on a clear day.